KhoiFish/yarr/README.md

 I'm a C/C++ programmer at heart, yet my heart grows ever so fonder for Rust. **Rust gives C++ a run for its money.**

 - Based on Peter Shirley's great "Raytracing in One Weekend" book series
-- Core implementation in Rust, with some JavaScript glue
+- Core implementation in Rust, with some JavaScript glue for the web target
 - Builds natively for Windows, MacOS, Linux & dub-dub-dub (JavaScript & WebAssembly)
 - Multi-threaded via rayon crate, wasm-bind-rayon, and as well as a manually managed web worker pool
 - Tested on iOS/Android via Chrome browser

-## Get the source
+## Get the Source
 ```console
 git clone https://github.com/KhoiFish/yarr.git
 ```

-## Software pre-requisites
+## Software Prerequisites

 To build this project, you'll need to install the following software.
 _Note: the following commands are assumed to be from the root directory of the project._